 An expedient tool is an object that can be made quickly and easily with little or no production effort.
 This is a retouched flake we collected during the summer of 2016.
 The red arrow is pointing to where the flake has been retouched.

-I have been working in cultural heritage management for three years and have also worked in academic institutions.
+I have been working in cultural heritage management for five years and have also worked in academic institutions.

 I am a permit-status archaeologist in Alberta but also have extensive experience in British Columbia.
 I have undertaken all stages of assessment on a variety of site types and for a range of development projects (forestry, rail, roads, and research).

 In addition to my experience in the field, I have a background in Geographic Information Systems (GIS) which was the main source of analysis for my thesis "An Analysis of Site Selection Behaviours in the Prince Rupert Harbour Area."
 This is one of the strengths I bring to the Tree Time Services team as I have contributed to the development of archaeological predictive models for our clients.